-In the Barri Gràcia, we bite into La Bomba tapas, which pay tribute to historic Barcelona anarchists.
+In the Barri Gràcia, we bite into La Bomba tapas, which pay tribute to historic Barcelona anarchists who fought in the Spanish Civil War.
 They go down easy with today’s Catalán identity.

 “You’re safe,” I hear, so I take a bite, too.
 And just like that, we both become obsessed.

 La Bomba tapas.
 Our first day in Barcelona, and we get a twist on a traditional tapa with a fascinating history, served in a trendy modern space on a tiny ancient street.
 This moment will encompass every impression we get from Barcelona.